murriel/CraftBeer/README.md

 # CraftBeer

+Demo Project.

 Journaling and talking about craft beer!

+Eventually turn into a resource or website of some kind.